miguelfa77/ADS-Group-Project/README.md

 1. Hash Tables - Has been used in order to store the association between courses (value) and their given notes (its key).

+And the following algorithms:
+1. Insertion
+2. Deletion
+3. Searching